Pamichael2004/Leaflet_Challenge/Starter_Code/README.md

 Step 10.1: Pass it our baseMaps and overlayMaps
 Step 10.2: Add the layer control to the map

-Sources: TA Erin Code Hints, Class Activities 15- Mapping 10-Stu_GeoJson
+Sources & Coaching: TA Erin, Will Wright & Code Hints from Class Activities 15- Mapping 10-Stu_GeoJson